 Confused by the jargon, not sure whether you’re looking for a mortgage or a self-employed remortgage?

-Remortgaging is simply the process of taking out a new mortgage on a property that you already own.
+Remortgaging is simply the process of taking out a new mortgage on a property that you already own, rather than moving house.
 In most cases this will be to be replace a current mortgage, although occasionally you may own the property outright and are looking to raise additional funds.

 If you do want to change your current mortgage, you’ll want to make sure that you get the most appropriate deal for your circumstances.
-Looking for a new deal isn’t often straightforward, and it can be even more complicated if you are self-employed.
+Looking for a new deal is often not straightforward, and it can be even more complicated when you are self-employed.

 We’ll look at why using a broker to handle your remortgage application will always save you time and stress, as well giving you the best chance of getting a money saving mortgage deal.

 Before we do, we’ll examine why you might be looking for a new mortgage in the first place.

 Self-employed remortgage guide: Reasons for remortgaging

 There are a number of reasons why you might be looking for a new mortgage deal for your current home.